AxisCommunications/acap-computer-vision-sdk-examples/README.md

 * Docker version 20.10.8 or higher
 * Firmware: 10.7
 * docker-acap installed on the camera
-* docker-acap set to use external memory card
+* docker-acap set to TLS and external memory card

 ## Supported architectures
 The examples support the following architectures.